Emma Mærsk: Capacity

 Originally Maersk reported a capacity of 11,000 TEU (twenty-foot equivalent units) as the maximum capacity of fully loaded 14 ton containers, according to Maersk company's then method of calculating capacity, which, at her introduction into service, was about 1,400 more containers than any other ship.
 However, Maersk also acknowledges the standard method of defining capacity, stating 14,770 TEU.

 By normal calculations, she has a capacity significantly greater than reported—between 13,500 and 15,200 TEU.
 The difference between the official and estimated numbers is because Maersk calculates the capacity of a container ship by weight (in this case, 14 tons/container), i.e. 11,000+ containers, of which 1,000 can be refrigerated containers.

-Other companies calculate capacity according to the maximum number of containers that can be carried irrespective of weight, always greater than the number calculated by the Maersk method.
+Most companies calculate capacity according to the maximum number of containers that can be carried irrespective of weight.
+This is called a twenty-foot equivalent unit, or TEU.
 As of 2012, the E class is still the largest by full-weight 14-tonne capacity. can carry 10,000 14 t containers, 16,020 if not fully loaded.